-How we're tackling climate change
+How we're tackling the climate crisis

-Climate change is already impacting our society, our natural environment and our heritage.
+The climate crisis is already impacting our society, our natural environment and our heritage.

 We are working together with our sector partners to take action.
 Read our joint statement.

 As an organisation, The National Lottery Heritage Fund will reach net zero carbon emissions by 2030.
 We are beginning by decarbonising our offices, travel and waste.

 - recruited a Climate Change Manager to steer our approach

 - established the Green Impact Scheme for staff

 - taken a “rail first” approach to travel